safesoftware/FMETraining/ServerAdmin4Scalability/Exercise2_SwitchingToAPostgreSQLDatabaseWithWindowsSystem.md

 ![](./Images/4.417.ConfigureDownload.png)

 Next step is to configure the new database server.
-Run the necessary database configuration scripts and post-configuration scripts for your new database provider.
+Run the necessary database configuration scripts and post-configuration scripts for your new PostgreSQL database as follows.

-### 2. Database Configuration ###
+## 2. Database Configuration ##

 ---